bsoung/musical-mash/README.md

 - I chose React and Redux because they are the libraries that I had been currently exploring, and wanted to have the opportunity to build a complete project using the stack from the ground up.
 Apart from that, Redux gave the opportunity to really dive into complex state management, especially with the nature of this project.
 I had to make sure I was able to have the listeners listen in at the right times to execute properly.

-- I created a Node backend via Express so that I could have a bit more organization in my code, and be able to consume those express routes later on the frontend.
+- The Node backend via Express was created to be able to consume those express routes later on the frontend.

 - Webpack and Babel are used to parse the ES6 Javascript that React utilizes.
 I love Gulp for tidying up messy asset files, especially other JS and SASS files.